East Coast Health Insurance

 Welcome to East Coast Health Insurance, a broker of health insurance plans throughout the United States.
 Headquartered in South Florida, our company entered the online health insurance market three years ago, and has been selling policies through our brokerage for over a decade.
 With an emphasis on personal attention and care, we specialize in individual and family plans, though we also sell life, Medicare supplemental and group health insurance from the nation’s top carriers.

-Additionally, we care about protecting and improving the lives of our customers and readers by encouraging a healthy lifestyle.
+We care about protecting and improving the lives of our customers and readers by encouraging a healthy lifestyle.
 We also provide tips for getting the most out of your health plan, and offer local outlets for health and wellness near you.
-Visit our new Wellness site for resources on staying healthy, smart and covered.
+Visit our Wellness site for resources on staying healthy, smart and covered.
 Take care of yourself, save money and enjoy life!

 Nationwide Health Insurance Quotes